ozroc/autouml/doc/about.rst

 And run your code.
-A .log file will be generated
+A .log file will be generated with the plantuml syntax.

 .. literalinclude:: autouml.log

-And you will be able to plot it!

-   python -m plantuml autouml.log
+And also an image with the drawn diagram.

 .. image:: autouml.png